security-notes/infobyte-faraday-wiki/Installation-OSX.md

     $ sudo ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt

+To make sure that it is running, start/restart the service with this command:

+    $ brew services restart couchdb

 ### ZSH

 Faraday needs [ZSH](http://www.zsh.org/) and curl to connect to the server.
 To install it run: